rzarr/SLIPPER-docs/Classes/classTOFWallCalibration.md

 Function that contains the routine used for the energy calibration of the TW.

+**Parameters**:

+  * **OutputDir** Output directory name, where maps are saved

 The function saves a calibration map for each TW layer where every line contains:

 * Position ID
 * p0, "gain" factor of the Birks model [a.u./MeV]
 * p1, "saturation" parameter of the Birks model [1/MeV]
 * one flag indicating if the fit was successful.
-In the current version: -> 0 = not good for low statistics/number of beams -> 1 = good statistics, both CNAO and GSI data -> 2 = good statistics, only CNAO data -> 3 = good statistics, fit was unsuccessful anyway (high chi2) OutputDirOutput directory name, where maps are saved
+In the current version: -> 0 = not good for low statistics/number of beams -> 1 = good statistics, both CNAO and GSI data -> 2 = good statistics, only CNAO data -> 3 = good statistics, fit was unsuccessful anyway (high chi2)

 ### function CalibrateLayerDeltaE